 Itinerary for one day in Buenos Aires

-We spent a day drinking in the unbelievable Iguazu Falls, one day of miserable delayed travel, then almost four days enchanted with Mendoza’s food, wine, and culture.
+We spent a day drinking in the unbelievable Iguazu Falls, one day of miserable delayed travel, then almost four days enchanted with Mendoza’s food, wine, and culture (including a day in the Andes).
 Finally, we wrapped up back in Buenos Aires, arriving around 6:00pm and needing to leave for the airport by 4:15pm the next afternoon.

 With such a short amount of time, we made a game plan to make sure we saw a number of different neighborhoods and types of sights—we weren’t under any delusion that we saw everything, but we felt like we got a great taste of the city.

 - Stayed at an Airbnb in Palermo

 - Traditional steakhouse dinner